 Minors for Students Majoring in Public Relations

 The A+PR department requires each of its students to complete a minor.
-C&IS students may choose to select any minor outside of the College.
-Within the College, no overlap of major and minor classes is permitted.
 Public relations students minor in such diverse areas as communication studies, general business, political science, art, psychology, history, mathematics, cultural studies, and languages such as Chinese, Japanese, Russian and Spanish.
 A minor is not required if the student pursues a second major.

 A+PR Department Requirements